elisi: Edwin holding a tiny snowman (Default)

 It'll be interesting to see if S5 (the final one) will be allowed to air [uncensored]...

-elisi: Edwin and Charles (Calliope)
+elisi: Edwin holding a tiny snowman (Calliope)

 Watched/Listened to this recently and thought I'd share because it's very good, very thoughtful and very indepth.
 It's not about Neil Gaiman as such (no unpleasant details, no delving into the allegations), instead it grapples with how we interact with texts and creators.